 How do I refer to Channel?

 You can refer any individuals that you feel are vulnerable to radicalisation.
-A referral can be made by an individual or an organisation by contacting email@example.com in the first instance.
+A referral can be made by an individual or an organisation by emailing email@example.com and requesting a referral form

 Trust your instincts, all information is important.
 If you wish to report suspicious activities contact North Yorkshire Police on 101 or 999 in an emergency.